 The United States has a bit of a spotty track record when it comes to online privacy.
-It’s becoming more and more important for users in the US to protect their privacy, and make sure they’re using the best tool at their disposal to do so.
+It’s becoming more and more important for users in the US to protect their privacy and make sure they’re using the best tool at their disposal to do so.
 This is why we’ve curated a little list of candidates for the best free VPN for USA.

-We’ve broken down the entries by price, location, and features, in order to give you a well-rounded idea of what each one has to offer.
-There are some that may seem better than others, but it’s always important to give balanced consideration to all the criteria when it comes to finding the best free VPN for USA.
-At the end, we’ll give our recommendation for the best option with the strongest features and lowest price.
+We’ve broken down the entries by price, location, and features to give you a well-rounded idea of what each one has to offer.
+Some may seem better than others, but it’s always important to give balanced consideration to all the criteria for finding the best free VPN for USA.
+In the end, we’ll give our recommendation for the best option with the strongest features and lowest price.

 The risk of free VPNs